delameter/pytermor/docs/apidoc/text.rst

-.. _apidoc.render:
+.. _apidoc.text:

 .. default-role:: any

 ========================
-render
+text
 ========================

-.. automodule:: pytermor.render
+.. automodule:: pytermor.text
    :exclude-members: __new__,